House of the Vettii: Wrestling match between Pan and Eros

 The mythological scene, Wrestling match between Pan and Eros is located in the south-east triclinium, surrounding the large atrium, on the south wall.

 Pan and Eros are not yet fighting in this scene.
 They stare at each other, in profile.
 Eros stretches out his arms towards Pan.
 He is bent over and his legs are spread.
 Pan poses similarly but only with his right arm raised towards Eros.
-His left hand is placed behind is back in a handicap.
+His left hand is placed behind his back in a handicap.
 Between Pan and Eros is a large stone.
 Dionysus watches the two figures at the left of the scene.
 He is seated in the front, on a rock, leaning with his left arm.
 In his left hand he holds a thyrsos.
 His right hand rests on his thigh and holds a gold wreath for the winner.
 Dionysus wears only a dark-red mantle covering his legs, high brown boots, and ivy leaves in his hair.
 A kantharos is next to Dionysus' right foot.
 Behind Dionysus, slightly elevated, is Ariadne.
 She also watches the contest.
 She is seated in a three-quarter view.
 Her right leg is extended and her left is bent and her knee is raised.
 Ariadne wears a long white garment beneath a light-blue mantle with her breasts and right shoulder and arm exposed.
 A thyrsos rests between her legs, supported by her left hand.
 Her right hand rests on Dionysus' shoulder.
 A satyr stands behind Dionysus, obscured by a stone.
 The satyr wears a pine wreath and a garment fastened at its right shoulder.
 On the right side of the scene Silenus holds a pine branch in his left hand and extends his right arm with his palm facing the viewer and Pan and Eros.
 Silenus is nude except for a red cloth wrapped around his waist and ivy leaves in his hair.